shyampurk/iot-for-utilities/README.md

 		'cf push'

 Once successfully pushed, the server application will be automatically started.
 You can check its state in your bluemix dashboard and see that it is set to 'Running'

+## Web Dashboard
+Once the application server is up on Bulemix, you can launch the web dashboard.

+# Application working
+Fire up the circuit and you can see the energy stats getting captured in server DashDB and also displayed on the dashboard.
+The behaviour of the application will primarily depend on the power output of solar panel.
+It is advisable to test this with the solar panels exposed under sunny conditions.